clintandrewhall/node-foursquare/readme.md

 * v0.3.2 - Latest updates and pull requests
 * v0.3.3 - Latest updates and pull requests
 * v0.4.0 - Refactor, modernization and update to latest API.
+* v0.4.1 - Fixes to semver
+* v0.4.2 - Fixes to Flow and access token URL
+* v0.4.3 - Distribution of Flow libdefs, removal of 'mode' parameter.

 ## Notes